Washington to close metro stations, Delta bans guns to D.C. ahead of inauguration | Law-Order

 The actions follow the storming of the U.S. Capitol last week by supporters of President Donald Trump and disturbances on flights and at airports.
 Officials have warned of plans for armed protests in Washington and all 50 states.
-Trump's vice president, Mike Pence, was expected to speak on Thursday at a briefing on inauguration security.
-It will be his first public appearance since the Jan.
-6 attack.
+In his first public appearance since the Jan.
+6 attack, Vice President Mike Pence said: "We're going to ensure that we have a safe inauguration and that President-Elect Joe Biden, Vice President-Elect Kamala Harris are sworn in as the new president and vice president."

+FBI Director Christopher Wray said he was "concerned about the potential for violence at multiple protests and rallies planned here in DC and at state capitol buildings around the country."
+Biden has asked Lisa Monaco, his pick for deputy attorney general and former President Barack Obama's counter-terrorism adviser, to serve as a temporary homeland security adviser leading up to the inauguration.

 In Washington, the perimeter of a high fence surrounding the Capitol was pushed out to encompass the U.S. Supreme Court and the Library of Congress.
 Nearby roads were closed, some businesses said they would shut down next week, and the city's public transportation agency said it was closing certain metro stations and rerouting bus lines from Friday through Jan.
 21.